Barchok-Kiposmet/Week-11/explanation.md

 SaaS - Software as a Service
 Zoho application is used here to obtained/read data from Request file to create support ticket/job card.

-NB: Enhanced the "attended automation" type of RPA by including Stop Automation using hotkey triggers. ie. Ctl + k
+NB: Enhanced the "attended automation" type of RPA by including Stop Automation using hotkey triggers. ie. Esc